xinzhan/core-services.en/help/interface/cookies/cookies-thirdparty.md

   * Display is also heavily dependent on the availability of various advertising network cookies for synchronization.
   * Overall impact is unknown.
 However, per the first point, display is affected more than other services.
   * We are working internally and with our advertising partners to evaluate the full extent to the impact on ad delivery.

-* Social:

-  * There is no impact to Facebook market­place ads.
-  * Facebook Exchange (FBX) will be affected the same as display ad delivery.